 (b) is, or is likely to be, such as to make the activities unreasonable, and

-(c) justifies the restrictions imposed by the notice..
+(c) justifies the restrictions imposed by the notice.

 7.2 The legislation provides for restrictions to be placed on behaviour that apply to everyone in that locality, provided it is reasonable to impose them to prevent the detrimental effect from continuing, occurring or recurring, or reduce the detrimental impact or the risk of its continuance, occurrence or recurrence.
 Breach of a Public Space Protection Order (PSPO) without a reasonable excuse is an offence.